ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

         #.
 Set ``mute_vardict_deprecation = True`` and the deprecation will be silenced.
 If the module still uses the old ``VarDict``,
             it will not be able to update to community.general 11.0.0 (Spring 2026) upon its release.
         #.
 Set ``use_old_vardict = False`` to make the MH module use the new ``VarDict`` immediatelly.
-            The new ``VarDict`` and its use is documented.
-            This is the recommended way to handle this.
+            The new ``VarDict`` and its use is documented and this is the recommended way to handle this.

     .. code-block:: python